camandel/whoami/README.md

 # whoami
-Simple HTTP docker service that prints its container ID and IPs in a colored webpage:
+Simple HTTP docker service that prints its container ID and IPs in three different pages:

     $ docker run -d -p 8000:8000 --name whoami -e COLOR=green camandel/whoami
     736ab83847bb12dddd8b09969433f3a02d64d5b0be48f7a5c59a594e3a6a3541